- What Is Underwriting for Life Insurance?

-So, you’ve look at various life insurance policies, examined different companies, and now ready to apply for life insurance.
+So, you’ve looked at various life insurance policies, examined different companies and you’re now ready to apply for life insurance.
 The next step on your journey to life insurance is the underwriting process.

 At this point, you have selected a company (or companies) to which you are going to apply for a policy and a life insurance adviser.
 If your adviser is on the ball, they should have prepared a proposal based on per-underwriting issues and concerns.